Interlachen Country Club: History

-Interlachen's history dates from November 16, 1909, when several members of the Bryn Mawr Golf Club decided to found a new golf club and purchased farmland alongside a suburban Minneapolis streetcar line.
+Interlachen's history dates from November 16, 1909, when several members of the Bryn Mawr Golf Club decided to found a new golf club and purchased 146 acres of farmland alongside a suburban Minneapolis streetcar line.
 The club was officially incorporated on December 31, and the original golf course was opened on July 29, 1911.
-It was a nine-hole course, and was designed by Willie Watson, a well-known course architect of the time.
+The 6,120-yard course was designed by Willie Watson, a well-known Scottish course architect of the time who had already designed The Minikahda Club and Lafayette Club in the Twin Cities area.

+In the spring of 1910, the English Tudor-style clubhouse was designed which included nine bedrooms.
+The original grounds included tennis, horseback riding, and trap shooting.

 George Sargent, who won the 1909 U.S. Open and was later president of the PGA of America, was the head professional for a few years.

 In 1919, the club decided to redesign the course.
 The new 18-hole course, which is largely the same today, was designed by Donald Ross and opened in 1921.
 Robert Trent Jones made some alterations in 1963, and Geoffrey Cornish renovated it in 1986.
+In 2004, Andrew Green performed a complete course restoration, bringing back Ross' original vision and modernizing the course.
+The course is 7,201 yards long, and is a par 72.

-The course is consistently ranked Golf Digest's list of the 100 best courses in the United States (#44 in 2005, #62 in 2007), and #1 in Minnesota.
-The course is about 6,900 yards long, and is a par 72.
+The course is consistently ranked Golf Digest's list of the 100 best courses in the United States.
+It reached a high ranking of #36 in 2004.
+After the course restoration, Interlachen jumped 20 spots in the annual ranking from 84 to 64 in 2025.
+It has been ranked in the top 100 nationally every year since 1971 and the best in Minnesota since 1997.